conchyliculture/retappd/README.md

 You will miss some of the information that the Dashboard uses, though (such as Breweries locations).

+The file in `doc/retappd_test.sqlite` will show you what it would look like if you were to, say, find this information another way....

 ### If you have already a working sqlite file with all your data exported